COGS18/COGS18.github.io/_build/html/_sources/assets/intro/projects/overview.md

 # Final Project

-As part of completing COGS 18, you must complete an independent project.
-This final project is worth 21% of your grade for the course.
+As part of completing COGS 18, you must complete an independent project (or complete the final exam).

 ### Objectives